stratapp/stratapp-website/_posts/2019-06-25-how-great-leaders-inspire-action.md

 banner_image: "/uploads/TED-Talks-for-Small-Business-and-Entrepreneurs.jpg"

 ---
-## y-gen millennials embrace Simon Sinek's TED talk on start with why
+## y-gen millennials embrace Simon Sinek's TED talk on 'start with why'

 _“People don’t buy what you do, they buy why you do it.
 And what you do simply proves what you believe.”_